ENGLISH MUFFINS

 Little to no milk

 This recipe includes hardly any milk.
 In fact, it will come out great if the milk is skipped altogether and replaced with water.
 This is a huge secret!
 Originally, I did not include any milk in the recipe.
-Milk’s one and only benefit to English muffins is that it softens the crumb, which is why I, inevitably, decided to include a small percentage of it in my final recipe.
+Milk’s biggest benefit to English muffins is that it softens the crumb, which is why I, inevitably, decided to include a small percentage of it in my final recipe.
 Did you know the original English muffin recipe did not include milk at all?
 It is not essential.
 While milk has some neutral effects, such as darkening of the crust, it also has one majorly negative effect for English muffins, and that is that it completely closes the crumb.
-I discovered this effect of milk when I was working on my Double Chocolate Country Bread with Strawberries.
+Why?
+Milk is a tightening agent (like salt), and in large portions brings too much elasticity to the dough.
 With milk as the base, no matter the fermentation, it is nearly impossible to achieve the openness desired in English muffins.
 Therefore, this recipe is primarily made with water as the liquid base, and uses only a small percentage of the milk (small enough to still allow for those gorgeous nooks and crannies to come through) to add a little bit of softness to the interior of the muffin.
+For a deeper dive into the effects of milk in English muffins, see my expansion post on this topic, linked below:

 Oil over butter